 Safford and his friend John S. Vosburg, a Tucson gunsmith, organized the Tombstone Gold and Silver Mill and Mining Company.
 They gathered partners, bought up mine claims (including the Lucky Cuss & Tough Nut), obtained water rights, and built a mill along the West side of the San Pedro River.

 More mines gave rise to more mills.
 The Contention Mill on the East side of the San Pedro River.
 Another was the Sunset Mill.
-Contention City was both the supply town for both.
+Contention City was the supply town for both.

 From 1879 to 1882, Tombstone attracted experienced mining men.
 Suppliers and caterers of mining men's needs followed.
 The town expanded rapidly!